HeartArmy/HeartArmy/README.md

 </p>
  -->

  #### Past Projects:

 :performing_arts: Developed a game called UNALTERED (located in my repo) using Processing (python)

 ---
-> *“We’re all going to die, all of us.
-What a circus!
-That alone should make us love each other, but it doesn’t.” -Charles Bukowski
----

 #### Feel free to contact me :grin: :